rsguvvala/playlists/README.md

 ## Demo & API Contract

-API is hosted in AWS at http://api.rvala.com/
+API is hosted in AWS and available at http://api.rvala.com/

 ### Get All PlayLists